Rule of a Lady

 The attending physician had said, “You’re fascinated?”

 “I guess I am.”
 She looked him in the eye.

 “You might could have stitched this yourself.”
 He smiled.

 “No.” was all she said.

-She knew what she had seen.
+She knew what she’d seen.
 He was tall.
-It was tall, the skin was a scaly, greenish-black, the wings translucent and iridescent like a dragonfly, wand wide as a dragon fly itself.
-His eyes glowed dark amber in the moonlight, it was always in the moonlight that he appeared for her.
+It was tall.
+The skin was a scaly, greenish-black.
+The wings translucent and iridescent like a dragonfly.
+His eyes glowed dark amber in the moonlight.
+It was always in the moonlight that he appeared for her.
 His nails dragging the driveway, out of place in suburbia, but then, where do demons belong?
-And she had let him feed on her.
+She’d let him feed on her.
 Not on her blood, something that happened when he kissed her, something that felt like dying because he understood.
 It felt like he was taking part of her soul.
 He was the only one who understood that she had seen him, she wasn’t crazy.
-She unwrapped the bandage in the tub and he kissed the wounds, He leaned his head on her head and put his hand on her shoulder, there again, just like he’d done in the driveway.
+She unwrapped the bandage in the tub and he kissed the wounds.
+He leaned his head on her head and put his hand on her shoulder, there again, just like he’d done in the driveway.
 She felt herself sliding under the water and welcomed it.
 No matter where she was, he was the only one she could never hide from.